Wendy's Chicken Caesar Fresh Stuffed Pita Reduced-Fat

 Once your secret powder is made, measure 1/3 cup of it into a blender with ice, cold espresso, and milk, and blend on high until smooth.
 In a matter of just a few minutes, you will have a 16-ounce re-creation of the original blended coffee drink now served at 1,200 Coffee Bean & Tea Leaf locations in 30 countries.

-Craving something tasty to eat with this?
-Check out my hack for these copycat Starbucks petite vanilla scones.
+Try my Coffee Bean Vanilla Ice Blended copycat recipe below, and check out my hack for these copycat Starbucks petite vanilla scones.

 A popular staple of any Chinese chain is fried rice, so it better be good, and the version served at Panda Express most certainly is.
 Here's my easy Panda Express Fried Rice recipe for when you need a stress-free, low-cost side for your entrées.
 But I do suggest that you cook the white rice several hours or even a day or two before you plan to make the finished dish.
 I found that the cooked rice called for in this recipe works best when it's cold.

 As for a shortcut, bagged frozen peas and carrots will save you from the hassle of petite-dicing carrots since the carrots in those bags are the perfect size to produce an identical clone.
 And they're already cooked.

 This recipe was our #3 most popular in 2021.
 Check out the other four most unlocked recipes for the year: Panda Express Chow Mein (#1), Qdoba 3-Cheese Queso (#2), Outback Baked Potato Soup (#4), Chipotle Carne Asada (#5).

 If you like sweet with a little bit of heat, and if you like salmon, then you'll love my Outback Steakhouse Firecracker Salmon recipe.